cgvalle/Large_Spanish_EEG/README.md

 * `ica`: Contains pre-computed ICA weights matrix using 45 components in `.fif` format.
 In addition, `.json` files have the classification of the components performed by ica label mne
 * `sentences`: Original sentences presented to the volunteers in `.wav`.
 * `praat_annotations`:  Contains `.TextGrid` files with word timestamps of each sentence.

+## Contact
+Please contact us at this e-mail address if you have any question: cgvalle@uc.cl.